boldingd/EclipsePhaseContent/Kainouda2035.md

 The KDC Forum was where the controversial decision to spin the asteroid for gravity was hashed out.
 It also maintains the asteroid's defenses, as well as a few notable pieces of infrastructure (including the Kainouda Long-Range Communication and Egocasting Consortium, and several surface solar installations).

-### Long-Range Communications
+### Long-Range Communications and the KCEC

-The KDC manages the Kainouda Long-Range Communications and Egocasting Consortium — much more commonly called either the "Comms Consortium" or the "KCEC," understandably.
+The KDC manages the Kainouda Long-Range Communications and Egocasting Consortium — much more commonly called either "Com-Con" or the "KCEC," understandably.
 Originally, communication was handled by two an-cap microcorps, the larger of which owned two communications satellites, and the smaller of which owned a third.
-Both satellites orbit between 151km and 153km from the asteroid; they use high-bandwidth microwave and terahertz links to communicate with a network of "ground stations" on the surface of the asteroid.
+Both satellites orbit between 151km and 153km from the asteroid; they use high-bandwidth microwave and terahertz links to communicate with a network of ground stations on the surface of the asteroid.
 The ground stations are attached to each other and to terminals deep within the rock by high-speed superconducting and fiber links.
-The network of "ground stations" where shared between the two microcorps and jointly maintained.
+The network of "ground stations" was shared between the two microcorps, and jointly maintained.

 In BF 11, Experia opened a terminal on the asteroid, and also put a satellite in orbit; building a parallel network of ground-stations proved impractical, so they joined the "consortium" to share and maintain the ground station network.
-In BF 5, Experia launched a second satellite; in BF 3, the Thistledown Cooperative launched a satellite of their own, and joined the ground-station consortium.
+In BF 5, Experia launched a second satellite; in BF 3, the Thistledown Cooperative launched a satellite of their own, and joined the ground-station consortium as well.
-In BF 2, a special contract was established between the ground-station consortium and the KDC — because the ground-station network represented a vital piece of shared infrastructure.
+In BF 2, a special contract was established between the ground-station consortium and the KDC — because the ground-station network represented a vital piece of shared infrastructure, the integrity of which concerned the entire asteroid.

 > **Gunslinger#MONOLITH**: Ah yes, the efficiency of capitalism.
 >